andfcam/poker/README.md

 Created in week 5 as a game challenge.

 Planned features:
-Chat and commentary system.
+- Chat and commentary system.
-Multiplayer with Node.js, Socket.io
+- Multiplayer with Node.js, Socket.io
-Raise slider
+- Raise slider
+- Opponent AI